-Pentagon chief denies U.S. is leaving Iraq; slain commander mourned by Tehran crowds
+Pentagon chief denies U.S. is leaving Iraq; slain commander mourned by Tehran throngs

 Graphic on 1979-81 Iran hostage crisis: here

-Responding to Trump, Iranian President Hassan Rouhani wrote on Twitter on Monday: “Never threaten the Iranian nation.”
-Soleimani’s successor vowed to expel U.S. forces from the Middle East in revenge.

-“Those who refer to the number 52 should also remember the number 290. #IR655,” Rouhani wrote, referring to the 1988 shooting down of an Iranian airline by a U.S. warship in which 290 were killed.
-Rouhani is regarded as a moderate.
+Responding to Trump, Iranian President Hassan Rouhani wrote on Twitter on Monday: “Those who refer to the number 52 should also remember the number 290. #IR655.”
+He referred to the 1988 shooting down of an Iranian airline by a U.S. warship in which 290 were killed.

-Trump also took to Twitter to reiterate the White House stance that “Iran will never have a nuclear weapon,” but gave no other details.
+Trump also took to Twitter to reiterate the White House stance that “Iran will never have a nuclear weapon.”

 General Esmail Ghaani, Soleimani’s successor as commander of Iran’s Revolutionary Guards elite Quds Force, promised to “continue martyr Soleimani’s cause as firmly as before with the help of God, and in return for his martyrdom we aim to rid the region of America.”